Extraction

 Similarly to --chip, not passing this flag makes the tool consider all types.
 The circuits distinguish by type

-because some circuits implement the same instructions for multiple.
+because some circuits implement the same instructions for multiple types.
 For example, the native chip implements

 the equality instructions for the native and bit types.